Irstead: St Michael, Irstead

 Neatishead Primary School (in the next village) have written a guide to our church especially for children and their families - see our photo album on this website.
 Do come along, follow the trail and take the booklet home to remind you of your visit.

 St Michael's is part of the local Dragon Trail which includes St Benedict's Church at Horning, St Catherine's Church at Ludham and St Benet's Abbey.
 Pick up a leaflet in the church or click on the link right of the page.

 The NIB, our Parish Magazine, available to download, see under "News".
-Find out what is going on in Irstead and the other villages in our Benefice.
+Find out about local events in Irstead, Neatishead and Barton Turf and the other villages in our Benefice.

-"New" for our Benefice, Messy Church will be taking place on the first Sunday of the month at Barton Turf Church from 11am-12noon.
+Messy Church will be taking place on the first Sunday of the month at Barton Turf Church from 9.45 - 11am.
 All children and young people welcome to come along, as long as you bring your parent/guardian with you!
 Come along for a fun time.

 You are seeing this message instead because your browser has not loaded the program code to produce the map.

 This could be for a variety of reasons, including: